glederrey/DATGAN/README.md

 ## Requirements

-The current version (v2.1.0) of the **DATGAN** works with Python 3.9 (earlier versions have not been tested) and Tensorflow 2.
+The current version (v2.1.1) of the **DATGAN** works with Python 3.9 and Tensorflow 2.
+Previous versions of Python have not been tested and are thus blocked.
 We, thus, recommend the user to set up a [virtualenv](https://virtualenv.pypa.io/en/latest/).
+An installation guid is provided to help with the installation of the library.

 ## Installation